-Assessment Impacts of the Technology Production and socio-economic benefits Production and socio- economic disadvan itages increased labor our constraints Socio-cultural benefits Socio-cultural disadva ntages +++ improved conservation / erosion knowledge Ecological benefits Ecological disadvanta ges + + + reduced surface runoff + + + improved soil cover + + increased water quality + + increased biomass and above ground carbon Off-site benefits Off-site disadvantages • + + + reduced downstream siltation + + + improved buffering / filtering capacity (by soil, vegetate tion wetlands) + reduced groundwater / river pollution reduced erosion and pesticide inputs contribute to water securi maintain stream ecology ity and Contribution to human well-being/livelihoods Since we are still at an experimental level there isn't yet any ex kperience.
-Benefits/costs according to land user Benefits compared with costs short-term: long-term: Establishment negative positive Maintenance/recurrent positive very positive The establishment costs for the demo-sites have been very high, but could be considerably reduced if adopted by more farmers.
+Impacts of the Technology

+Production and socio-economic benefits Production and socio-economic disadvantages

+increased labour constraints

+Socio-cultural benefits Socio-cultural disadvantages

++ + + improved conservation / erosion knowledge

+Ecological benefits Ecological disadvantages

++ + + reduced surface runoff

++ + + improved soil cover

++ + increased water quality

++ + increased biomass and above ground carbon

+Off-site benefits Off-site disadvantages

++ + + reduced downstream siltation

++ + + improved buffering / filtering capacity (by soil, vegetation, wetlands)

++ reduced groundwater / river pollution

+reduced erosion and pesticide inputs contribute to water sec maintain stream ecology curity and

+Contribution to human well-being/livelihoods

+Since we are still at an experimental level there isn't yet any experience.

+Benefits/costs according to land user Benefits compared with costs short-term: long-term:

+•••••

+Establishment negative positive

+Maintenance/recurrent positive very positive

+The establishment costs for the demo-sites have been very high, but could be considerably reduced if adopted by more farmers.
 The assessment above therefore needs verification in the course of time.

-Acceptance/adoption: Three families have been approached been supported by external material support.
-There is little trenthere is an increasing interest.
-But due to the lack of experience hesitant. nd towards (growing) spontaneous s adoption of the tech nnology, although Concluding statements Strengths and → how to sustain/improve Weaknesses and → how to overcome The technology offers considerable long-term advantages to farmers.
-After establishment it doesn't require much labour \rightarrow proper and sustainable extension service is required to accomp the development of the technology.
-Government subsidies for e a such an outlook.
-E rm -> The current tre But farmers with little end of rural-urban establishment of seedlings would certainly increase the number of farmers adopting the concept.
+Acceptance/adoption: Three families have been approached for testing in different areas of the Xishuangbanna prefecture.
+They have been supported by external material support.
+There is little trend towards (growing) spontaneous adoption of the technology, although there is an increasing interest.
+But due to the lack of experience and the lack of affordable and accessible seedlings farmers were hesitant.

+The technology offers considerable long-term advantages to farmers.
+After establishment it doesn't require much labour \rightarrow A proper and sustainable extension service is required to accompany the development of the technology.
+Government subsidies for establishment of seedlings would certainly increase the number of farmers adopting the concept.

-Additional income options → It diversifies the product portfolio with good options for additional income in the future.
+Additional income options \rightarrow It diversifies the product portfolio with good options for additional income in the future.

-combined with off-farm work.
-According to SURUMER findings offfarm income already contributes about one third of the overall household income in the rubber growing areas.
+The technology is based on a long-term perspective and thus favours farmers who have a such an outlook.
+But farmers with little land usually think short-term \rightarrow The current trend of rural-urban migration will support the technology since it can be easily combined with off-farm work.
+According to SURUMER findings off-farm income already contributes about one third of the overall household income in the rubber growing areas.

-Current establishment costs are very high due to the lack of a seedling market → If the technology becomes known and popular, more nurseries will produce seedlings which will reduce costs.
+Current establishment costs are very high due to the lack of a seedling market \rightarrow If the technology becomes known and popular, more nurseries will produce seedlings which will reduce costs.
 Alternatively, farmers might establish their individual (or community) nurseries.

-The technology requires considerable knowledge about tree ecology and tree breeding → There should be extension officers at the local agricultural or forestry bureaus supporting farmers.
+The technology requires considerable knowledge about tree ecology and tree breeding \rightarrow There should be extension officers at the local agricultural or forestry bureaus supporting farmers.

-High investment costs → Government subsidies
+High investment costs \rightarrow Government subsidies